algolia/algoliasearch-wordpress/README.md

 );
 ```

-For example if you want to replace "product" by "Products" in facets elements, it will look like this
+For example if you want to replace "product" by "Products" in the facets elements, it will look like this:

 ```php
 $facetsLabels = array(